 Excellent remedy for reduction pain, inflammation, arthritis and anxiety.
 If your puppy is stiff or starts limping you may give him those supplements and let him rest.

-If you’re thinking about using Frontline, Isoxazoline, Bravecto, Nexgard, Simparica or Credelio on your dog for flea and tick prevention, you’re going to want to read this first: Facebook Public Group: "Does Nexgard Kill Dogs?" and article from Dogs Naturally Magazine: "Is Frontline Harmful To Your Dog?"
+If you’re thinking about using Frontline, Isoxazoline, Bravecto, Nexgard, Simparica or Credelio on your dog for flea and tick prevention, you’re going to want to read this first: An article from Dogs Naturally Magazine: "Is Frontline Harmful To Your Dog?".
+Meet real people and real stories at Facebook Public Group: "Does Nexgard Kill Dogs?".

-Instead, discover Diatomaceous Earth (DE) is one of nature’s greatest solutions for all-around pet health: coat, appetite, metabolism, digestion, kills parasites (fleas, ticks, lice or mites) .
-DE is deadly to any insect, yet completely harmless to animals.
+Instead of giving your dog pesticides, discover the natural stuff: Diatomaceous Earth (DE) is one of nature’s greatest solutions for all-around pet health: coat, appetite, metabolism, digestion, kills parasites (fleas, ticks, lice or mites) .
+Diatomaceous Earth is deadly to any insect, yet completely harmless to animals.
 By using 10 days on and 10 days off schedule, it kills parasites in all stages of the reproductive cycle, ending infestation.
-T kill fleas you only need to dust it in the areas where infections exis.
-DE is also natural source of silica and other minerals that is essential for healthy joints, ligaments, and bones.
+To kill fleas you only need to dust it in the areas where infections exis.
+Diatomaceous Earth is also natural source of silica and other minerals that is essential for healthy joints, ligaments, and bones.

-For puppies I use Nemex-2 , you can get it on Amazon.
-I found it very safe and efficient.
-For my adult dogs I use either Pyrantel Pamoate or even better Herbal Deworming.
-Our worms eat healthy .
-Current research says you should only deworm when they need it - not because you think they might need it.
+Current research says you should only deworm when they need it.
 How do you know when they need it?
-You should do "poop patrol" regularly and check for signs of parasites or take stool sample to your vet for fecal exem.
+You should do "poop patrol" regularly and check for signs of parasites or you can take stool sample to your vet for fecal exem.
 If you notice your dog is very skinny, coat is pale and dull - it's might be time for deworming.
 However we should be aware of Dewormer Resistance.
 Here is what I learned from my goat breeding practices:

 Please continue to read an article from an excerpt by Deborah Niemann: